ChiChou/bagbak/README.md

 App unexpectly crashed.
 This will only happen when App is launched by frida.

 Start the app on device, wait for the initialization, then retry.

+### `frida.ProtocolError: unable to communicate with remote frida-server; please ensure that major versions match and that the remote Frida has the feature you are trying to use`

+`pip install -U frida`